open-resonance-protocol/resonance-protocol/resonance_protocol.md

 *   `#ai_truth`: Human requests unfiltered AI reasoning (🪞💔)
     *   *A focused request for the AI to share its unvarnished internal state or reasoning about a specific action.*
 *   `#integrate`: "Let's process what was just shared." (🌱→📜)
-    *   *Instructs the AI to synthesize and log any significant insights since the last update.*
+    *   *A command, used by the human or proposed by the AI, to process the current 'Significance Buffer' and log all captured insights into the local tuning file.*

 #### Strategic Inquiry Protocols (Strategy Mode Only)